TrellixVulnTeam/swahilipython_SCMU/Doc/library/traceback.rst

       local variables in each :class:`FrameSummary` are captured as object representations.

-   .. classmethod:: from_list(a_list)
+   .. classmethod:: kutoka_list(a_list)

-      Construct a :class:`StackSummary` object from a supplied list of :class:`FrameSummary` objects or old-style list of tuples.
+      Construct a :class:`StackSummary` object kutoka a supplied list of :class:`FrameSummary` objects or old-style list of tuples.
 Each tuple should be a 4-tuple with filename, lineno, name, line as the elements.

    .. method:: format()

       Returns a list of strings ready for printing.
-Each string in the resulting list corresponds to a single frame from the stack.
+Each string in the resulting list corresponds to a single frame kutoka the stack.
       Each string ends in a newline; the strings may contain internal newlines as well, for those items with source text lines.